 Wash Dishes By Hand

-Even if you have a dishwasher, I would leave out a plate or cup and have your child wash those just to get some practice in there.
+Even if you have a dishwasher, I would leave out a plate, cup, or silverware and have your child wash those just to get some practice in there.

 Be a Gopher